kaiyue0329/SnapTran/README.md

 Running `expo start` will make great things happen!

 Open Expo Client on your device.
-Use it to scan the QR code printed by expo start.
+Use it to scan the QR code printed by `expo start`.
 You may have to wait a minute while your project bundles and loads for the first time.

 ## Built With